lazysquirrellabs/blog/posts/ttg.md

 categories: jekyll update
 description: "A deep dive on the development process of a free Unity tool for procedural generation of terraced terrain meshes: Terraced Terrain Generator (TTG)."
 ---
 In this blog post I will discuss some technical details and give a glimpse of [Terraced Terrain Generator's (TTG)](http://ttg.matheusamazonas.net) development process.
 TTG is a free Unity tool for procedural generation of terraced terrain meshes.
-It's open source and it's on [GitHub](https://github.com/lazysquirrellabs/TTG)!
+It's open source and it's on [GitHub](https://github.com/lazysquirrellabs/TTG) and [OpenUPM](https://openupm.com/packages/com.lazysquirrellabs.terracedterraingenerator)!
 Here are some examples of the type of terrains TTG is able to generate:

 ![Five images of generated terraced terrains looping.](/assets/images/post17/loop.gif)